Meat, milk, or wool?

 has declined dramatically.
 In the early 1900's, the majority

-of income from a sheep operation was from the sale of wool.
+of income from a sheep enterprise was from the sale of wool.

 Today, it is the other way around.
-While wool is still important on many sheep farms, lambs almost always contribute the majority of income to the operator.
+While wool is still important on many sheep farms, lambs almost always contribute the majority of income to the sheep farm.

 Fine wool brings the most money in the commodity market.